IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 The background colors are classified into:

 - _Surface colors_ that affect the background of the components.
-The surface is the background of all panels, notifications, the process bar, etc.
+The surface is the background of all panels, notifications, the process panel, etc.
 - _Primary colors_ that are used for primary actions like primary buttons.
 - _Secondary colors_ that are used for secondary actions like secondary buttons, the background of segmented controls, etc.